NALTP/Rules/README.md

 #### Section D - Playoffs
   - (1) All predetermined maps from the regular season will be eligible in playoffs.
-  - (2) The home map of the higher seed will be eligible in each matchup of the playoffs
-  - (3) The home map of the lower seed will be eligible only in the final round of the playoffs.

 ___
 ### Article VII - Matches